-I. RESPONSIBILITIES OF THE GENERAL CONVENTION CHAIRMAN p.
-1 II.
-RESPONSIBILITIES OF THE DISTRICT REPRESENTATIVE FOR CONTEST AND JUDGINGp.
-2 III.
-CHECKLISTS OF RESPONSIBILITIES OF THE CONTEST ADMINISTRATOR I. RESPONSIBILITIES OF THE GENERAL CONVENTION CHAIRMAN These responsibilities may be appropriate for the District Events Team or District Representative for Contest and Judging (DRCJ), depending on the organization and operation of conventions and contests within a district.
+I. RESPONSIBILITIES OF THE GENERAL CONVENTION CHAIRMAN OR EVENTS TEAM p.
+1 L II.
+RESPONSIBILITIES OF THE DISTRICT REPRESENTATIVE FOR CONTEST AND JUDGING p.
+2 2 III.
+CHECKLISTS OF RESPONSIBILITIES OF THE CONTEST ADMINISTRATOR p.
+3 3

+I. RESPONSIBILITIES OF THE GENERAL CONVENTION CHAIRMAN OR EVENTS TEAM

+These responsibilities may be appropriate for the District Events Team or District Representative for Contest and Judging (DRCJ), depending on the organization and operation of conventions and contests within a district.

 A. Establish and coordinate with the Contest Administrator and DRCJ the scheduling of all contest sessions, evaluation sessions, and other contest-related events.

 B. Provide for a sound system, if needed, and encourage the use of monitor speakers.

 C. Provide details on stage dimensions, riser configuration, quartet shell, and specifics of curtain operation to the contestants.

 D. Provide tables, chairs, and lamps for the panel.

 E. Provide a signaling system for the Contest Administrator.

 F. Provide, if needed, transportation of the panel to and from the contest and evaluation sites.

 G. Arrange for mic-testing performers.

 H. Arrange for a master of ceremonies or presenter for each contest session.

 I. Arrange for evaluation rooms when judge hotel sleeping rooms are not used.

 J. Provide assistance as needed in the sound and lighting check of the contest venue.

 K. Ensure, in coordination with the DRCJ, that each district and division convention schedule adheres to the current SCJC policy regarding Guidelines and Limitations on Use of Judges at Society Contests (Chapter 14 of the Contest and Judging Handbook).